Pet Emergency Care

-Sometimes these things are out of your control, but there are some things you can do to minimise the risk that an emergency situation involving your pet will arise:
+While some situations are out of your control, here are some things that you can do to minimise the risk that an emergency situation may arise:

-- Follow a tick prevention program (e.g. Bravecto, tick collars etc.) to make sure your pet has protection against ticks.
-Book a consult with our nurses to discuss the most appropriate and effective tick control for your pet
+- Follow a tick prevention program (e.g. Bravecto, Nexgard, tick collars etc) to make sure your pet has protection against ticks.
+You can always give us a call to discuss the most appropriate and effective tick control for your pet.

-- Never leave your dog inside a locked car – even in colder months, dogs can overheat and suffocate if left alone for too long.
-Always take them with your or tie them up where they have access to fresh air and clean water
+- Never leave your pet inside a locked car – even in the colder months.
+Pets can overheat and suffocate if left alone for too long.
+Always take them with your or tie them up where they have access to fresh air and clean water.

-- Cool the area by applying cold running water, or apply a cool compress
+- Cool the area by applying cold running water for a minimum of 5 mins

-- DO NOT place your fingers into your pet’s mouth.
+- DO NOT place your hand or finger into your pet’s mouth

 - DO NOT give any food or water to your pet while they are having a seizure